gibosky-voetranquilo/gibosky-voetranquilo/README.md

 - 👋 Hi, I’m Guilherme Gibosky
-- 👀 I’m interested in coding, arcade and rading
+- 👀 I’m interested in coding, arcade and reading
 - 🌱 I’m currently learning angular and django
 - 💞️ I’m looking to collaborate on big and inovative projects
 - 📫 How to reach me gibosky@outlook.com